mrago256/wayne-state-daily-screener/readme.md

 ### Browser Automation

-Browser automation is managed by the Selenium python module.
+Browser automation is managed by the selenium python module.

 Documentation for the library can be found [here](https://pypi.org/project/selenium/).

 ### Fuzzy String Matching

-Fuzzy string matching is managed by the FuzzyWuzzy python module.
+Fuzzy string matching is managed by the fuzzywuzzy python module.

 Documentation for the library can be found [here](https://pypi.org/project/fuzzywuzzy/).

+### Windows Toast

+Windows toast notifications are handled by the win10toast python module.

+Documentation for the library can be found [here](https://pypi.org/project/win10toast/).

 ## License